MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/modern-web-part-optimization.md

 - **Improvement opportunities (yellow)**: At least one _OOTB_ web part takes longer than **2** seconds to return data
 - **Attention required (red)**: At least one _custom_ web part takes longer than **2** seconds to return data

-The baseline metric is the same for modern and classic pages.
+If the **Web parts are impacting page load time** result appears in either the **Attention required** or **Improvement opportunities** section of the results, you can click the result to see details about the web parts that are slow.

 ![Page Diagnostic Tool results](media/modern-portal-optimization/pagediag-web-part.png)

-If the **Web parts are impacting page load time** result appears in either the **Attention required** or **Improvement opportunities** section of the results, you can click the result to see details about the web parts that are slow.

 ## Remediate web part performance issues